-A good company share will also offer its holders in return an annual dividend – which is basically a share of the company’s profits over and above the share price.
-So, it is a good idea to include dividend-yielding shares in your trading portfolio if you can afford them.
+A good company share will also offer you a return an annual dividend.
+This is basically a share of the company’s profits over and above its share price.

 “Unless a company goes belly-up, a share-stock price that is going down is actually going up – in the long run.”

-But the price as we know does not always go up and one must be prepared to weather such storms by not continuously focusing on the shares once you have done your due-diligence and purchased for the long haul.
+Obviously, the price (trend) is not always upwardly and one must be prepared to weather such storms.
+This is possible by not continuously focusing on the shares once you have done your thorough due-diligence (something that applies to all other assets including property) and purchased for the long haul.

-There are also a lot of trading tools to help prevent a total meltdown if the company folds-up due to external factors such as fraudulent scandals or government intervention – so keeping tags now and then – this is important.
+There are also a lot of trading tools to help prevent a total meltdown if the company folds-up due to external factors such as fraudulent scandals or government intervention.
+Keep tags now and then – this is important.

-So, while we all would bet on a company’s stock to go up – there are groups of investors who bet the other way with the hopes that the price will rather drop.
+So, while we all inclined to bet on a company’s stock to go up – there are groups of investors who bet the other way.
+The have the hopes (based on indicators such as valuation) that the price will rather drop.

-This seemingly dubious form of trading is perfectly legit and comes, naturally, with a higher level of risk – that is if the price increases in favour of all ‘normal’ long-term investors – the short starts to lose money and will even have to fork out more for the amount borrowed to make the short-sell in the first place – not for the inexperienced and ill-informed!
+This seemingly dubious form of trading is perfectly legit but comes, naturally, with an even higher level of risk.
+If the price increases in favour of all ‘normal’ long-term investors – the short starts to lose money.
+You may even have to fork out more to cover the amount borrowed to make the short-sell in the first place.

-So, you “buy” or rather borrow (with leverage) the future value of the share/stock price usually at its apparent peak (or bubble bursting price level) and hope that it will drop for you to profit from the bet by as much as it continues to drop.
+So, you “buy” or rather borrow (with leverage) the future value of the share/stock price usually at its apparent peak and hope that it will drop for you to profit from the bet by as much as it continues to drop.